monkeymonk/jquery.notifications.js/README.md

 By default, that remove the last notification that was added.
 You can pass an identifier to targetting a specific one.
-You can also pass a callback that will override the `onHide`.
+You can also pass a callback, if not the `onHide` will be used (if is set).

 ``` javascript
 $.notifications('remove', callback);